 Visit the UCAS Individual Needs webpages for more information about being a student with experience of care or estrangement.

 You can meet with us before beginning your studies and choose to stay in touch throughout your degree.
-With your consent, we can liaise with local authority staff or support workers if needed.
+With your consent, we can also liaise with local authority staff or support workers if needed.

 What to expect from UEA and the CEES Network: